openmindculture/fractal-shopware-demo/README.md

 # fractal-shopware-demo
 Shopware 6 demo shop playground installation

+This main directory will ignore the shopware repositories
+- development
+- shopware

+Generated files from production server are checked in to
+- generated

+while new themes and plugins below `development` should probably have their own repositories below `custom`.

 ## changelog

+### prod(uction) installation online

 - installed directly on the shared host
 - cloned 6.3 repository